-The system, which will ship to retail in the second quarter at a $349 suggested retail, is designed to send signals from TV receivers, DVRs, cable and satellite boxes or virtually any other video source over in-home Wi-Fi networks or over the Internet to a wireless portable LCD screen.
+The system, which will ship to retail in the second quarter at a $349 suggested retail price, is designed to send signals from TV receivers, DVRs, cable and satellite boxes or virtually any other video source over in-home Wi-Fi networks or via the Internet to a wireless portable LCD screen.

 Axion said content can also be viewed on a laptop or desktop PC using Axion’s My iTV software, which is included with the device.